Challenged with getting your kids to eat what you cook? You’re not alone! Here are some strategies that dietitians recommend.

-Children like to be a part of the decision-making process, and allowing them to make choices empowers them.
-Aside from the food benefits I’ll soon explain, incorporating your children into your family’s menu planning also teaches them how to make decisions, be part of a team and compromise when it is not their turn to choose.
-Now I do not mean you should let them decide not to eat what you have already prepared, but rather you should allow them to help choose the menu.
-Consider the following game:
+Children like to be a part of the decision-making process, and allowing them to make choices helps them feel empowered.
+Incorporating your child into your family menu planning will teach her how to make decisions, be a team player, and understand compromise when it is not her turn to choose.
+Try out the following menu-planning activity:

 Get the Kids in the Kitchen

-Getting kids in the kitchen is important for a number of reasons.
-Not only will they learn the value of meal preparation and what goes into it, but they will also handle the food, see how spices are used and see what’s in the final product.
-Allowing them to touch and prepare the food takes out some of the fear of trying it.
+Getting kids in the kitchen is important for so many reasons!
+Not only will they learn the value of meal preparation and what goes into your meals, but they will also handle the food, learn how to use spices, and see how to transform ingredients into the final product.
+Being involved in this process will eliminate some of that fear of trying new and unfamiliar foods.

-Once the food is prepared and cooked, the kids will be anxious to see how it turned out.
-As parents, it is very important to model the behavior that you want the child to have.
-Therefore, Mom and Dad, grandparents, or any other adults that are around should be anxious to try the meal.
+Once the food is prepared, your child will likely be anxious to see how it turned out!
+Remember, it is important for adults to model the behavior that you want your children to have.
+So, get stoked about trying the meal, too!
+This goes for parents, grandparents, or any other adults who are involved in preparing the meal.